An asymptotic hyperbolic-elliptic model for flexural-seismic metasurfaces: Introduction

 Here we extend this approach to include the effects of flexural motion in the thin rods and investigate the effect of these flexural resonances as well as the junction conditions coupling the resonators to the elastic half-space.
+In order to better see the effect of the flexural motion, and because in the frequency ranges considered flexural waves dominate, the longitudinal motion of the resonators is neglected.
 These new interactions bring new features, including the ability to control the width of the deep sub-wavelength stop bands.
 This is an important feature as, usually, sub-wavelength resonant arrays are only capable of producing very narrow band gaps~\cite{zhou2012elastic} and, as a result, it is challenging to make use of these band gaps in the design of filters and other wave control devices.
+While a non-dimensionalisation of this problem would be useful to consider, this manuscript is following from an existing body of work with strong practical motivations; in the literature of such problems it is more typical to see the results presented in dimensional form.

+As is usual for the treatment of such low amplitude bending waves, the effect of the weight of the beams on vertical force into the half-space and the bending motion of the resonators is considered to be negligible compared to the bending forces.

 The present paper is be organised as follows.
 The problem formulation is given in Section \ref{section:Statement of the problem} with the formulation for Rayleigh waves in subsection \ref{subsec:Asymptotic Formulation for Rayleigh Waves}.
 The sections which follow then each detail the treatment of a different junction condition between the resonators and the half-space.
 Section \ref{section:Simply Supported Beams} considers the resonators as simply supported, with the resonators able to freely rotate but conserve displacements and horizontal stresses.
 In Section \ref{section:Beams on a Rail} the resonators are considered as ideally attached at the base to rails which can move freely but matches the bending moment and the gradient at the surface.
 For the junction considered in Section \ref{section:Fully Matched Beams} we consider the resonators as ideally attached to the half-space and so all variables between the resonator and half-space are fully matched.
-In each section, the solution obtained from the asymptotic formulation is compared with the full unimodal solution.
+In each section, the solution obtained from the asymptotic formulation is compared with an implicit evaluation of the full unimodal solution as used in the previous treatment of similar systems \cite{colquitt2017seismic}.